Runners API Endpoints

 Manage runners for executing containerized tasks with our API

-Runners allow you to execute one-off or scheduled containerized tasks on Nodion's infrastructure.
+Runners allow you to execute containerized tasks on Nodion's infrastructure on demand.
 Each runner defines a Docker image, a run command, and resource constraints.
 You can trigger individual runs, pass environment variables, and retrieve logs for each execution.

 Get Runners